sneakypete81/updatescanner/README.md

 Other useful actions:

-    grunt run        # Run in Firefox, rebuilding and updating when files changes grunt test       # Run all tests
+    grunt run        # Run in Firefox, rebuilding and updating when files change grunt test       # Run all tests
     grunt test:watch # Run all tests automatically whenever files change